Doul00/ML_Notes/feature-extraction/independant-component-analysis.md

 Visually, it gives the following:

-Imagine we have a cloud of data points:
+Imagine we have a cloud of data points which is our source signal:
 <figure align="center">
 	<img src="/assets/ica_original.png" alt="A transformation" height="200" width="200">
 	<figcaption>Cloud of points<a href="http://arnauddelorme.com/ica_for_dummies/">(Source)</a></figcaption>